|

 Why is manual OEE recording no longer sufficient today?

 The current market situation does not allow for productivity losses.
-Those who manage to tap into optimization potentials that others do not realize today have a clear competitive advantage.
-In the digital age, optimization is closely related to data quality on the shop floor since decisions are made and potentials are recognized based on this data.
+Conversely, those who manage to identify optimization potentials that others do not realize have a clear competitive advantage.
+In the digital age, optimization closely relates to data quality on the shop floor, as decisions and potentials are recognized based on this data.

-The better this data quality, the better the derived measures are.
-On the other hand, manual data collection is highly error-prone.
-Whether it involves handwritten logs with pen and paper or digital bookings in an MES or ERP system: both processes share the commonality that the human factor, through their bookings or notes, creates an inaccurate data basis.
+The better this data quality, the better the derived measures.
+Manual data collection, on the other hand, is highly error-prone.
+Whether handwritten protocols with pen and paper or digital bookings in an MES or ERP system: both processes share the commonality that the human factor, through their bookings or notes, creates an inaccurate data foundation.

-We often observe a downward spiral of data quality even with our customers.
-Data is collected manually and key figures calculated, but no one makes use of it, which is why no one maintains it properly.
-A vicious cycle, as illustrated below, that one often cannot escape from.
+We often even observe a downward spiral of data quality among our customers.
+While data is manually recorded and key figures calculated, no one uses it, which is why no one properly maintains it.
+A vicious circle, as shown below, from which one often cannot escape.

-No accurate data - Recorded vs. Actual Reality
+No Accurate Data - Booked vs. Manufactured Reality

-If one wants to use the OEE profitably and derive decisions from it, the underlying data, especially the input parameters of performance, quality, and availability, must be absolutely accurate.
-An automatic machine data collection captures what really happens on the shop floor and reflects this 1:1 in the data.
-We also refer to the difference between the Recorded and Actual Reality.
+If one wants to use the OEE profitably and derive decisions from it, the underlying data, especially the input values of performance, quality, and availability, must be absolutely accurate.
+An automatic machine data collection captures what is actually happening on the shop floor and reflects this 1:1 in the data.
+We also speak of the difference between Booked and Manufactured Reality.

 What does that mean?